kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Generated Classes Should Not Be Confused With Handwritten Ownership
+## Generated Classes Should Not Be Confused With Handwritten Ownership { #generated-ownership }

 Another concern is maintenance responsibility.